Floaters and flashes

 Most of the time floaters are harmless.
 Sometimes they may be annoying, but treatment is not advised.

-Occasionally a sudden increase in floaters – either one or more large ones or a shower of tiny ones – may be a sign of a more serious eye disease such as retinal detachment.
+Occasionally a sudden increase in floaters – either one or more large ones or a shower of tiny ones – may be a sign of a more serious eye disease such as a retinal detachment.
 This is when your retina pulls away from the back of your eye, and it may lead to a sudden increase in floaters and possibly a blank spot or shadow in your vision which does not go away.
 This needs immediate attention.

 If you notice these symptoms, you should contact your optometrist straight away.
 If you cannot do this, you should get urgent attention from an eye casualty department at the hospital.
 If there is no eye casualty department nearby, you can go to your usual hospital casualty department, but it is best to go to an eye casualty department if you can.
 An ophthalmologist (a specialist eye doctor) will need to use eye drops and a special light to look inside your eyes to check if your retina is damaged.

-A retinal tear or a retinal detachment may lead to a sudden increase in floaters as well as flashes.
-You may notice a shadow at the edge of your vision too.
+A retinal tear or retinal detachment may lead to a sudden increase in floaters as well as flashes.
+You might notice a shadow at the edge of your vision too.
 This needs immediate attention.
 If you notice these symptoms, you should contact your optometrist straight away.
 If you cannot do this, you should get urgent attention from an eye casualty department at the hospital.
 If there is no eye casualty department nearby, you can go to your usual hospital casualty department, but it is best to go to an eye casualty department if you can.
 An ophthalmologist (a specialist eye doctor) will need to use eye drops and a special light to look inside your eyes to check if your retina is damaged.